If Bing is treated as a punchline in your digital marketing circles, you may be missing out on your business’s greatest untapped opportunity.

 Bing’s been pushing the envelope when it comes to visual search, which goes hand-in-hand with one of their most touted features — “entity understanding.”

-Meanwhile, Google still relies most heavily on text-based content, and Flash websites are all but invisible to them.
+Meanwhile, Google still relies most heavily on text-based content.
 High-quality images and videos do matter, but they aren’t weighted nearly as heavily as they are for Bing.

-While the five differences listed above are probably the biggest differences separating Google and Bing, there are still some other small discrepancies that I should note.
+While the four differences listed above are probably the biggest differences separating Google and Bing, there are still some other small discrepancies that I should note.